smartinrub/jpa-javaee8/README.md

     ```
     asadmin start-domain --verbose domain
     ```

-   >To use Payara server with MySQL you will have to download [Connector/J 5.1.49](https://dev.mysql.com/downloads/connector/j/5.1.html) and place it in `/usr/local/Cellar/payara/5.192/libexec/glassfish/lib`
+3. Copy database driver.
+To use Payara server with MySQL you will have to download [Connector/J 5.1.49](https://dev.mysql.com/downloads/connector/j/5.1.html) and place it in `/usr/local/Cellar/payara/5.192/libexec/glassfish/lib`

-3. Go to Payara administration console at `localhost:8080`.
+4. Go to Payara administration console at `localhost:8080`.
 The first time it will ask you to set a password for the admin user.
+5. Configure a JDBC connection pool: Go to "Resources">"JDBC">"JDBC Connection Pools" and click on "New..."
+Select:
+    - Name: `MySQLPool`
+    - Resource Type: `javax.sql.DataSource`
+    - Datasource Classname: `com.mysql.jdbc.jdbc2.optional.MysqlDataSource`
+    - Add the following "Additional Properties":
+        * `DatabaseName`: `jpa_example`
+        * `UseSSL`: `false`
+        * `Password` `<your_mysql_password>`
+        * `URL`: `jdbc:mysql://:3306/jpa_example`
+        * `Url`: `jdbc:mysql://:3306/jpa_example`
+        * `ServerName`: `localhost`
+        * `PortNumber`: `3306`
+        * `User`: `<your_mysql_user>`

+>The MySQL root user does not work

+5. Now you should be able to ping the database.
+6. Add JDBC Resource: Go to "JDBC">"JDBC Resources" and click on "New...":
+    - JNDI Name: Choose the desired JNDI name that will be used by the Java EE application.
+    - Pool Name: `MySQLPool`
+    - Enabled: true
-4. Build Java EE application:
+7. Build Java EE application:

     ```
     mvn clean install
     ```

-5. Deploy Java EE application: go to Applications>Deploy... and choose the file `jpa-javaee8/target/jpa-javaee8.war` to deploy the Java EE application.
+8. Deploy Java EE application: go to Applications>Deploy... and choose the file `jpa-javaee8/target/jpa-javaee8.war` to deploy the Java EE application.

  >Glassfish version 5.1.0 has a bug in the deployment form (GUI internal error: Archive Path is NULL).